Yutaka Yaguchi: Formation

 Tension among the Japanese instructors in the AAKF, the American organization recognized by the JKA, lead to a heated meeting at the Olympic Motel in Los Angeles in 1977, which resulted in the split of the organization into two.
 Hidetaka Nishiyama retained control of the AAKF.
 The only Japanese instructor at the meeting who stayed with Nishiyama was Sensei Masataka Mori.
 The other five instructors formed a new organization called the ISKF: Teruyuki Okazaki, Takayuki Mikami, Yutaka Yaguchi, Shojiro Koyama, and Shigeru Takashina.
 The first organizational meeting was held in Denver, Colorado in 1978.

 Independence

 In June 2007, Okazaki made the decision to split away from the JKA.
 In this decision, he was supported by Sensei Yaguchi; however, the other three Japanese masters that were part of the ISKF hierarchy decided to remain with the JKA: Takayuki Mikami, Shojiro Koyama, and Shigeru Takashina.
-As Vice Chairman of the ISKF, and as Chairman of the ISKF technical committee, Sensei Yaguchi has played a central role in the future growth of the ISKF in the United States and around the world.
+As Vice Chairman of the ISKF, and as Chairman of the ISKF technical committee under Sensei Okazaki, Sensei Yaguchi played a central role in the growth of the ISKF in the United States and around the world.
+Sensei Yaguchi remained the head of the technical committee after the death of Sensei Okazaki in 2020.
+Sensei Yaguchi later travelled to Japan to renew old acquaintances with the JKA honbu dojo.

+Yutaka Yaguchi died on October 26, 2023, at the age of 90.